In my book I write you

 In the tulsi of the courtyard where

-mother performs the morning prayers
+mother performs the

 In the evening rites of Sanamahi where I offer incense